 Computer video game design is a field that is expected to continue to expand over the next few decades.

-Designers must understand complex mathematics, animation, audio, and programming.
 Video game and computer game design is not just for entertainment.
 There’s also job opportunities in safety and military training game design.
-These software developers can create simulated games that teach firefighters, military personnel, and other first responders on how to react during an emergency.
+Software developers can create simulated, augmented reality, and virtual reality games.
+The teach firefighters, military personnel, and other first responders on how to react during an emergency.

-It is estimated by 2023, the video game market is going to reach $200.8 billion worldwide.
+It is estimated that by 2025, the video game market is going to reach $268.8 billion worldwide.
 This means that this is an area where the potential for growth is unlimited.

 9. Petroleum Engineering